 The same month, police also responded to a crisis at the Edison at the Battery Apartments.
 In that case, a man was threatening to shoot himself.
 Police report fatally shooting him after he turned his gun on them.

 Landlords obviously can’t control all of the factors that influence apartment shootings, but there are things they can do.
 For example, if any of the tenants involved in the above incidents had shown violent tendencies, publicly mishandled weapons, or made direct threats against others, management could have reached out to family or law enforcement before a tense, life-threatening altercation could take place.
+In such cases, it may be advisable to consult with wrongful death attorneys in Atlanta to understand your legal options

 Non-Residential Landlords Must Also Prioritize Safety and Security